MaximGY/API-2021-HTTP-Infra/Dynamic server/README.md

 This applet will return randomly generated JSON using chance.js.

 Sources under `src/` will me moved to `/opt/app/`.
-The app itself listens on port 80 and is mapped to port 8081 to the Docker host.
+The app itself listens on port 80.